 • Optional windows

 Abbe Emile Warre developed the Warre hive over 50 years of research, culminating in what he liked to call “The People’s Hive” in the early 1950s.
 He studied over 300 hive designs, ranging from straw skeps to the modern Langstroth hive, analyzing their ease of use and suitability for honey bees.
-He focused on simplicity, ease of management and natural qualities including the building of natural comb (rather than pressed foundation) and the retention of nest scent and heat.
+He focused on simplicity, ease of management, and natural qualities including the building of natural comb (rather than pressed foundation) and the retention of nest scent and heat.

-Warre would typically add a couple empty boxes to the bottom of the hive in the Spring and remove the top boxes from the hive (full of honey) in the Fall.
-This allows for something few other hives offer: The continual cycle of new comb into and old comb out of the hive without the destruction of the precious brood chamber, as each year prior to Winter the bees move the excess honey stores to the top of the hive.
+Warre would typically add a couple empty boxes to the bottom of the hive in the spring and remove the top boxes from the hive (full of honey) in the fall.
+This allows for something few other hives offer: The continual cycle of new comb into and old comb out of the hive without the destruction of the precious brood chamber, as each year prior to winter the bees move the excess honey stores to the top of the hive.
 This removes the pesticide-laden comb from the hive every couple years, making for a healthier, happier colony.

 Warre hives were designed to require minimal to no maintenance.
 Warre simply wanted beekeepers to add empty boxes to the bottom of the hive in the spring and harvest full boxes of honey off the top of the hive in the fall.
 Thus, Warre hives are meant to be managed by the box rather than by the comb.

 The finest hives begin with top-quality lumber.
 We're proud to offer lumber options that are not only ideal for housing bees, but are environmentally conscious and long-lasting.
-Both of our wood options are FSC® certified.
-That means they come from forests that are strictly audited to promote growth, protect ecosystems, protect indigenous right, support surrounding communities and prohibit illegal logging.
+All of our wood options are FSC® certified.
+That means they come from forests that are strictly audited to promote growth, protect ecosystems, protect indigenous rights, support surrounding communities, and prohibit illegal logging.
 We don’t compromise our environmental standards when we source our wood, and we don’t compromise quality either.
 Both Western Red Cedar and Sugar Pine are stable, long-lasting woods that provide excellent insulation for bees.
 Both are harvested just a few hours from our mill in the Pacific Northwest.
 Whichever wood you choose, you're choosing a hive that is not only kind to the bees, but kind to the environment and the beekeeper.

 RABBET JOINT AND SCREW CONSTRUCTION